ion2s-gmbh/oloid-website/src/introduction/README.md

 your creative workflow.

 ## What is a pattern?
-You might now partials or subviews.
+You might know partials or subviews.
 Think of patterns as reusable template snippets (partials) that you can use in your project's templates.